johnespinosa/edx-platform/docs/en_us/platform_api/source/user/endpoints.rst

 EdX Platform User API Endpoints
 ################################################

-Use the edX Platform User API to view information about users and update your own account.
+You use the edX Platform User API to view information about users and update your own account.

 The following tasks and endpoints are currently supported.